SailendraDarbha94/docsmart/README.md

 # create-svelte
 why can i do anything
-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte). this project is dead time to remove or rollout new besrion maybe a blog for sai
 ## Creating a project
 how  can
 If you're seeing this, you've probably already done this step.
 Congrats!